 Almost all provisions for expected credit losses for the small loan portfolio are measured on a collective basis.
-The portfolio of gross exposures for which ECL provisions are measured on a collective basis as at 31 December 2021 amounted to HRK 3,117 thousands (2020: 25,273 thousands).
-Provisions for expected credit losses for individually significant exposures in to amount of HRK 368,892 thousands as at 31 December 2021 are made on an individual basis (2020: 447,151 thousand).
+The portfolio of gross exposures for which ECL provisions are measured on a collective basis as at 31 December 2022 amounted to HRK 1,270 thousands (2021: 3,117 thousands).